The Fifth Sunday after the Pentecost, Year A

 “Sounds good.
 We should definitely hang out sometime.
 I gotta go sing now, though,” I said, gesturing toward the choir loft, where my choir director was getting everyone warmed up and handing out copies of “There is a Balm in Gilead”.
 I would have been perfectly happy to sit and chat with my new friend all day, but duty called, and he understood.

 “Catch you later, Matt,” I told him.
 “Y’all have a happy Fourth.”

-“You too, Anna.”
+“You too,” he said.
 He gave me a hug before I dashed up to the chancel to join the rest of the choir.

 Later that week—on Thursday—I ended up spending several hours at his house.

 But I wasn’t there to hang out with Matt.

 I had come—bearing a box of chocolate chip cookies, a Hallmark card, and a little pink mason jar full of flowers—to console his widow.